souyang/Lucene-Demo/README.md

 	 searchMultiFieldsDto.setSearchCriteriaList(list);
 	 lucene.searchByMultipleCriteria(searchMultiFieldsDto)

+	 //Result in the console:
+queryString is:
+plot:"Skywalker" AND plot:"Jedi" AND title:Star Wars* OR title:New Hope* AND director:"George Lucas"
+Found 1 hits.
+Index	Title		IMDb URL
+1. Star Wars: Episode IV - A New Hope	http://www.imdb.com/title/tt0076759/

 	 	// Single-Field Search
 	 	// Try to find out the movie with title start with Ocean String keywords = "Ocean";// Not exact Match